JDT Inc.

 Brand-voice draft generation

 Captions, headlines, and email subject lines drafted in the documented brand voice.
-Senior writers approve every line before it leaves the system.
-The output isn't 'AI content' — it's accelerated editing.
+Writers approve every line before it leaves the system.
+The output isn't 'AI content.'
+It's faster editing.

 Frequently asked